Zellicious/love_xyz/README.md

 # LoveXYZ

-LoveXYZ (name subject to change) is a 3d engine developed by Zellicious.
+LoveXYZ is a 3d engine developed by Zellicious.

 Made for Love2D